Latent mutations in the ancestries of alleles under selection: Introduction

 \section{Introduction}

 The observed copies of a particular allele in a sample descend from an unknown number of distinct mutations.
 If $k_1$ is the number of these `latent' mutations for allele $A_1$ when it is observed $n_1$ times in a sample, then $k_1\in\{1,2,\ldots,n_1\}$.
 Although latent mutations are not observed directly, they can be modeled as outcomes of the stochastic ancestral process of a sample and inferred from patterns of variation in DNA data \citep{HarpakEtAl2016,SeplyarskiyEtAl2021,JohnsonEtAl2022}.
-Previously in \citet{WakeleyEtAl2023}, we obtained results on the distribution and the timing of latent mutations for rare neutral alleles.
+Analytical results on the distribution and timing of latent mutations of rare neutral alleles are given in \citet{WakeleyEtAl2023}.
 Here we consider non-neutral alleles which may be under strong selection and which may or may not be rare.
 We take two different approaches to modeling latent mutations under selection and recurrent mutation.
 The first approach uses the idea of coalescence in a random background of allele frequencies in the population \citep{BartonEtAl2004}.
 The second uses the conditional ancestral selection graph \citep{Slade2000a} and demonstrates results consistent with those from the first approach.

+\citet{WakeleyEtAl2023} also contains an application to the frequencies of single-nucleotide sites with counts $n_1\in\{1,2,\ldots,40\}$ of synonymous mutations in a subsample of $57$K non-Finnish European individuals ($n=114$K) from the \textit{gnomAD} database \citep{KarczewskiEtAl2020}.
+Dramatic differences in sample frequency distributions of rare alleles with different mutation rates, categorized by the `Roulette' method of \citet{SeplyarskiyEtAl2023}, were well explained by an empirical demographic model with recurrent mutation but no selection. \citet[Fig.~3a]{SeplyarskiyEtAl2023} showed using simulations that a neutral, parametric demographic model fitted to these data also explained the frequencies of mutation in counts $n_1 \leq 10^4$.
+Polymorphic sites with small mutation counts comprise the bulk of variation in humans.
+They represent a rich source of information about demographic history and possibly selection.
+Sites with $n_1\in\{1,2,\ldots,40\}$ make up about $95$\% of all polymorphic sites in the \textit{gnomAD} data used in \citet{WakeleyEtAl2023}.